okorach/sonar-tools/README.md

 # <a name="sonar-findings-export"></a>sonar-findings-export
 (Also available as `sonar-issues-export` for backward compatibility, but **deprecated**)

-Exports a list of issues as CSV  or JSON.
+Exports a list of issues as CSV, JSON or SARIF format.
 The export is sent to standard output or into a file Plenty of issue filters can be specified from the command line, type `sonar-findings-export -h` for details.
 :warning: On large SonarQube instances with a lot of issues, it can be stressful for the instance (many API calls) and very long to export all issues.
 It's recommended to define filters that will only export a subset of all issues (see examples below).